harshaxnim/photo_resistor/README.md

 Servo Y: 10
 ```

 Secondly, the main python script to run is `process.py`.
-Before you run the script do note that you need to identify the bluetooth devive from you serial devices list which can be found by `ll /dev/tty.*` and update this value in `process.py`.
+Before you run the script do note that you need to identify the bluetooth device from you serial devices list which can be found by `ll /dev/tty.*` (could be different for you) and update this value in `process.py`.

 Note that I have tried this on MacOS Mojave, but it should work just fine on any Mac or Linux as long as you can identify the serial device correctly.